 Button batteries are incredibly dangerous and frighteningly, they are responsible for the death of children every year!
-Their parents are often totally unaware that the child has swallowed one of these tiny batteries.
-The first indication that there is a problem, could be when the child starts vomiting blood.
+Parents are often totally unaware that the child has swallowed one of these tiny batteries.
+The first indication that there is a problem could be when the child starts vomiting blood.
 Unfortunately that is often too late.

 Babies and toddlers are at particular risk as they explore the world by putting things in their mouths.
 Button batteries burn and can cause serious damage within minutes.